Boris Shcherbina: Chernobyl disaster

 At 1:23 am on 26 April 1986, the No. 4 reactor of the Chernobyl Nuclear Power Plant near Pripyat in northern Ukraine exploded, opening and exposing the uranium core.
 A few hours later, the Politburo of the Soviet Union became informed of the disaster.
 Soviet leader Mikhail Gorbachev and the Chairman of the Council of Ministers Nikolai Ryzhkov decided then to form a commission headed by Shcherbina.
-Shcherbina was at this point the Deputy Chairman of the Council of Ministers and a fairly low-level member of the government.
+Shcherbina was at this point the Deputy Chairman of the Council of Ministers.
 As head of the commission, he was given the task of both investigating the cause of the disaster and remedying the situation.
 As Shcherbina was in Siberia at this time, he only arrived in Chernobyl late on the night of 26 April, almost a full day after the explosions.
 By the time he arrived, two other groups of experts had already been flown to Chernobyl.

 A joint meeting between members of the commission and members of the Chernobyl district committee of the CPSU was held at 10:00 a.m. on 27 April, where Shcherbina and the commission announced that they would evacuate nearby residents the same day.
 According to The Washington Post, Shcherbina had initially rejected appeals for an immediate evacuation of the area from civil defence workers, citing "panic is even worse than radiation."
 He and other officials who arrived in Chernobyl were described as "absolutely incompetent" by Grigori Medvedev, former chief engineer at the No. 1 reactor in Chernobyl and author of The Truth About Chernobyl.

 On 6 May, Shcherbina gave the first Soviet news conference on the disaster where he admitted that people living near the nuclear plant had been exposed to its radiation for 36 hours before evacuation, although he didn't state the levels they were exposed to.
 He also said that local officials had underestimated the size of the accident.
 This followed widespread foreign criticism of the USSR for its handling of Chernobyl.
 Although Shcherbina and other officials read out prepared scripts, portions of the conference, such as the possibility of cancer development following radiation exposure, were omitted when shown on Soviet television.
 In contrast to what he later said to the Politburo on 3 July 1986, Shcherbina said that Chernobyl met all Soviet and international standards.
 In June 1986, he submitted the commission's report to the Central Committee's Strategic Group containing the commission's findings in non-technical terms.